Rights of appeal against a housing benefit decision

 You should write and ask us to look again at our decision.
 You must give your reasons as fully as possible.
-You must write within one month of getting our decision.
-Unless there are special circumstances, meaning you cannot contact us within one month.
+You must write within one month of getting our decision, unless there are special circumstances, meaning you cannot contact us within one month.
 This may be, for example, if you have been in hospital.
-We will check the decision, then write to you again.
+We will check the decision, and then write to you again.

 Appealing against our housing benefit decision

 You can appeal further if you think it is still wrong.
 You must do so within one month of our latest decision letter.
 We will send any further appeal to the Tribunals Service.
-This is an independent tribunal.
-It is made up of people who are not from here.
+This is an independent tribunal of people not from here.
 They will decide your appeal at a tribunal hearing.

 Benefit is a legal right.
-If you think we have got it wrong, do not be afraid to challenge our decision.
+If you think we have it wrong, do not be afraid to challenge our decision.
 The appeal process will not cost you anything.

 Challenging a housing benefit decision

-- You can ask for a written statement of how any benefit decision affecting you was made.
+- You can ask for a written statement of how we made any benefit decision affecting you.

-- If you are unhappy, you have the right to ask for it to be looked at again.
+- If you are unhappy, you have the right to ask for us to look at it again.

-- If you think it is wrong, you have the right to be heard by an independent tribunal.
+- If you think it is wrong, you have the right to an independent tribunal.

 - There are time limits, so please do not delay.